Professional AssociationsProfessional Associations: American Medical Informatics Association | INFORMS

 I graduated from the Smeal College of Business at Penn State University, with a dual-title Ph.D. in business administration and operations research.
 My expertise is in combining various forms of "analytics" (e.g., predictive modeling, statistical forecasting, optimization, simulation) and applying them to applications in business (e.g., supply chain management, health care management, traffic management).
 I have a Bachelors Degree in Nursing from the University of Alabama, Birmingham.

 My dissertation focused on the application of stochastic optimization methods for managing the supply chain for configure-to-order products.
 This work received honorable mention for the 2006 INFORMS Dantzig Dissertation Prize, which is given for the best dissertation in any area of operations research and the management sciences that is innovative and relevant to practice.
-Some of my earlier research centered around behavioral economics, as applied to multi-attribute auctions.
+Some of my earlier research was centered on behavioral economics, as applied to multi-attribute auctions.